 LICAP is taking on the COVID 19 pandemic with action.
-We wanted to keep our employees engaged during LICAP is now making high quality ear loop face masks in its Sacramento, California manufacturing complex with the best US Sourced material to offer great protection.
-Scroll below to find out more about our face masks.
+We wanted to keep our employees engaged during the pandemic.
+LICAP, now registered with the US FDA makes high quality ear loop face masks in its Sacramento, California manufacturing complex with the best US Sourced material to offer great protection.
+Scroll below

 Question: What is the difference between an N95 mask and a procedure face mask?